Do you have a question not covered here - please email email@example.com. We will answer your question and include it below.

 - Football boots.
 Most sports now have similar types of boots but they must be moulded on the base – no metal or screw in spikes.
 These are checked by the umpire before each game.
 Check out advertising at the canteen and the Sponsorship Page for any deals for club members.

-- Club polo for arriving to the game.
+- Club issued polo shirt for arriving to the game.
 It is club policy that each child wears a club polo to arrive and leave each game, be it a home or an away game.

 - Club guernsey.
 These are provided by the club for the season.
 They are washed each week via a roster system and are returned back to the club at the end of the year.